cycdpo/simulate-chatting/README.md

         * `'right'`
       * `w`: [Number|String] Width of pattern.
 If you want to add the unit, can use the string form.
 E.g: `'20vw'`.
       * `h`: [Number|String] Height of pattern.
 If you want to add the unit, can use the string form.
 E.g: `'20vw'`.
+      * `top`: [Number|String] Custom set the margin from the previous.
+If you want to add the unit, can use the string form.
+E.g: `'20vw'`.
       * `img`: [String] Image source.
       * `delay`: [Number] Delay from the previous pattern display.
 Default `1500`.
       * `custom`: [Boolean] Whether to enable custom mode.